Kevga/BeatSaberCinema/README.md

 }
 ```

+## Playlist support

+Cinema supports loading video configs directly from a playlist file.
+To add video configs to a playlist, edit the playlist in a text editor and copy the contents of the `cinema-video.json` file into a key called `cinema` inside of the map that you want to attach the video to.
+The [PlaylistManager wiki](https://github.com/rithik-b/PlaylistManager/wiki) has examples on how to add settings like this to the playlist.

 ## Playing local files not found on YouTube

 If you want to play videos that are not found on YouTube in a map (*a certain ogre comes to mind*), you'll have to create a config by hand.
 You can use the template below and edit the entries, see the section about the JSON format above for reference.
 Make sure to use a JSON validator afterwards to find errors if there are any.